-When most people think of Mark Twain’s literary start they typically don’t think California; however after seeing the award winning documentary “88 Days in the Motherlode” all of that may soon change.
+When most people think of Mark Twain’s literary start they typically don’t think California; the award winning documentary “88 Days in the Motherlode” is out to set the record straight.

 Many of our visitors come to Calaveras to experience a piece of the past – we’re awash in the history of the gold rush and the characters of that era – mixed into these are the stories of Mark Twain and his tale The Celebrated Jumping Frog of Calaveras County.
 As generations have passed, details become foggier about where that story originated, who exactly Mark Twain was and what he was doing here in the foothills.
 Every legend has its origin story and the filmmakers behind 88 Days in the Motherlode wanted to get Mark Twain’s literary origin story right.

-Enjoy the little known story that explores how a struggling newspaperman named Samuel Clemens ran from his troubles in San Francisco and later became the immortal Mark Twain of American literature.
+Enjoy the little known story that explores how a struggling newspaperman named Samuel Clemens ran from his troubles in San Francisco and later became the internationally beloved great American author we know as Mark Twain.